How to Write a Conclusion for an Essay

 Why can’t I add new information?

 You’ll only confuse the reader if you introduce new arguments and ideas at the end.
 The person evaluating your essay will probably think you can’t organize your thoughts well, resulting in a reduced grade.
+An effective argumentative essay conclusion should avoid introducing new arguments and ideas at the end.

 You are on the right track if nothing from the list above is in your closing paragraph.